William Costin

-William "Billy" Costin (c.
+William Costin (c.
 1780 - May 31, 1842) was a free African-American activist and scholar who successfully challenged District of Columbia slave codes in the Circuit Court of the District of Columbia.

 Early life

 Little is known of Costin's upbringing.
-His enslaved mother was Ann Dandridge-Costin, and her father is reputed to have been Col. John Dandridge of Williamsburg, Virginia, making her the half-sister of Martha Washington.
+His enslaved mother was Ann Dandridge-Costin, whose father is reputed to have been Col. John Dandridge of Williamsburg, Virginia, making her the half-sister of Martha Washington.

-Ann Dandridge-Costin was said to be of African and Cherokee descent.
+Costin is believed to have been of African and Cherokee descent.
 Native American slavery had ended and she should have been free under Virginia law via her maternal ancestry, but the slave colony put priority on African ancestry.
-While Ann and several of her children lived at the Mount Vernon plantation owned by George Washington on the Potomac River in Fairfax County, Virginia, there is no evidence her son William lived there.
+While Ann and several of her children lived at the Mount Vernon plantation, owned by George Washington on the Potomac River in Fairfax County, Virginia, there is no evidence her son William lived there.
 He may have lived nearby with other family.

-Costin's legal status as "free" or "enslaved" is debated by historians, as is the identity of his father.
+For more than a century, historians have identified Costin's probable father as John Parke Custis, George Washington's stepson.
+Some debate Costin's legal status as "free" or "enslaved".
+However, his mother was manumitted by Thomas Law, in 1802 shortly after the death of his mother-in-law, Martha Washington, and five years later Law emancipated Ann's children (including William) as well as his wife, Delphy Costin.

 Career

-Around 1800, Costin moved from Mount Vernon to Washington City, what later became known as Washington, D.C.
+Around 1800, Costin was transferred from Mount Vernon to Washington City, what later became known as Washington, D.C.
 About that time, he married Philadelphia "Delphy" Judge, whom Martha Washington had given to her granddaughter Elizabeth Parke Custis Law as a wedding present in 1796.
-She and her children were manumitted in 1807 by Thomas Law, Elizabeth's husband. (see below).
+William, As well as Delphy and their children were manumitted in 1807 by Thomas Law, Elizabeth's husband. (see below).

 In 1812, Costin built a house on A Street South on Capitol Hill.
 There he and his wife Delphy raised a large family.

 From 1818, Costin worked as a porter of the Bank of Washington.
 He worked to save his money and buy properties in the developing capital.

 In 1818, Costin helped start a school for African-American children, which his daughter, Louisa Parke Costin (c.
-1804-October 31, 1831), eventually led.
+1804 - October 31, 1831), eventually led.
 It was known as the first public school for black children in the city.

 In the August 1835 Snow Riot, when a white mob burned abolitionist institutions and those associated with free blacks, it spared the school.